Please check back for updates regarding upcoming Trainee Programs across Western Canada

 - Completion of Grade 12 or GED equivalent

-- Ideally 30 days On-Set Experience, paid or volunteer work (camera department experience ideal but not neccessary.
+- Ideally 30 days On-Set Experience, paid or volunteer work (camera department experience ideal.
 Experience can be acquired on projects such as music videos, commercials, indie features, television series)

 - Demonstrated ability to work as part of a team and willingness to learn